-1 SCH hour: Lecture 1 hr
+1 Semester Credit Hour: Lecture 1 hr

 NUR 1313, NUR 1323, NUR 2313.
 NURSING SEMINAR.
 Each course is designed to enhance the student's understanding of a variety of special topics that are of importance in the practice of nursing.
 Students become actively involved in the learning process by choosing topics of interest and providing information for group discussion through a variety of methods.
 Through the utilization of independent study and small group interaction students are assisted to develop self-directed behaviors and professional attitudes.
-3 SCH hours: Lecture, 3 hrs

 NUR 2321.
 NURSING SEMINAR.
 This course is designed to enhance the student's understanding of the influence of culture on clients and to apply to appropriate standards of care.

-1 SCH hour: Lecture, 1 hr NUR 2323.
+NUR 2323.
 NURSING EXTERNSHIP.
 The externship course is designed to provide nursing students with an opportunity to acquire additional knowledge and enhance their skills in the practice of nursing under the direct supervision of a preceptor while earning monetary compensation.
 The program is designed to provide the student with an opportunity to gain experience in clinical practice in a particular area in preparation for transition from the role of nursing student to the role of registered nurse.
-Prerequisites- NUR 1119 and NUR 1129.

-3 SCH hours: Clinical, 40 hrs per week or as clinical agency requires
+Prerequisites- NUR 1119 and NUR 1129; 3 Semester Credit Hours: Clinical, 40 hrs per week or as clinical agency requires

 DHT 1115 FUNDAMENTALS OF DENTAL HYGIENE.
 This course will provide the dental hygiene student with the fundamental knowledge and skills necessary for interaction with clients.
 The lecture portion will focus on the history, philosophy, and theories relevant to the profession of dental hygiene.
 Lecture highlights will include discussion of the latest health care settings, trends, and approaches to comprehensive care.
 The preclinical portion will provide the student with opportunities for the development of psychomotor skills and opportunities for interaction with clients, which will provide emphasis on trust, care, and responsibility as part of becoming a professional.
-5 SCH hours: Lecture, 2 hrs; Laboratory, 6 hrs

 DHT 1212 DENTAL ANATOMY.
 A study of the morphological characteristics of the teeth and supporting structures.
-2 SCH hours: Lecture, 2 hrs

 DHT 1222 HEAD AND NECK ANATOMY.
 A detailed study of skeletal, muscular, vascular, and neural features of the face, head, and neck.
-2 SCH hours: Lecture, 2 hrs

 DHT 1232 ORAL HISTOLOGY AND EMBRYOLOGY.
 This course studies the microscopic structure and development of types of cells, tissues, and organs of the human body.
 Also given is a survey of the elements of embryology emphasizing the area of the head and neck, as related to the development of the dental arches, salivary glands, buccal mucosa, pharynx, and tongue.

-Prerequisites: Dental Anatomy (DHT 1212) and Head & Neck Anatomy (DHT 1222) 2 SCH hours: Lecture, 2 hrs
+Prerequisites: Dental Anatomy (DHT 1212) and Head & Neck Anatomy (DHT 1222); 2 Semester Credit Hours: Lecture, 2 hrs

 DHT 1314 DENTAL RADIOLOGY.
 This course involves a broad scope of study of radiology and its use by the dentist as a diagnostic aid.
 Also covered are techniques for making radiographs with safety for hygienist and patient, the processing and mounting of exposed film and their interpretation, and study of anatomical landmarks evident in periapical films.
-4 SCH hours: Lecture, 2 hrs; Laboratory, 4 hrs

 DHT 1416 CLINICAL DENTAL HYGIENE I. The student will apply the principles and techniques learned from previous didactic and preclinical experiences.

-Prerequisites: Fundamentals of Dental Hygiene (DHT 1115) 6 SCH hours: Lecture, 2 hrs; Clinical, 12 hrs DHT 1512 PERIODONTICS.
+Prerequisites: Fundamentals of Dental Hygiene (DHT 1115); 6 Semester Credit Hours: Lecture, 2 hrs; Clinical, 12 hrs

+DHT 1512 PERIODONTICS.
 An in-depth study of the supporting structures of the teeth is covered in this course.
 Also included is a clinical and theoretical understanding of their conditions in good health as well as their reaction to bacterial invasion in disease of varying etiology.
 The theory of clinical application to the management of the advanced periodontal patient to maintain a healthy and functional dental prosthesis is also studied.